duhboto/MetamorphicGuard/README.md

 ## Reference Projects in This Repository

-Metamorphic Guard ships with three companion projects that demonstrate how teams can fold the library into their delivery workflows and produce auditable evidence:
+Metamorphic Guard ships with four companion projects that demonstrate how teams can fold the library into their delivery workflows and produce auditable evidence:

 - **Ranking Guard Project** (`ranking_guard_project/`): A realistic release gate for search ranking algorithms.
 It compares a production baseline to new candidates, enforces metamorphic relations, and surfaces adoption decisions that teams can wire into CI/CD or release dashboards.
 The bundled CLI (`ranking-guard evaluate ...`) saves JSON reports under `reports/` so stakeholders can review the statistical lift before promoting changes.
 - **Fairness Guard Project** (`fairness_guard_project/`): A responsibility-focused workflow for credit approval models.
 It uses a fairness-aware task specification with parity checks and transformation invariants to catch regressions before they reach borrowers.
 The CLI (`fairness-guard evaluate ...`) exports JSON evidence, including observed fairness gaps and group approval rates, that can populate governance dashboards or compliance reviews.
+- **Text Normalizer Guard** (`testguard_alpha/text_normalizer_guard_project/`): A domain-agnostic demonstration that proves Metamorphic Guard works beyond ML/LLM use cases.
+This project compares baseline and candidate text normalization implementations using properties (output validation) and metamorphic relations (whitespace padding, case flipping, whitespace bursting).
+The included `DEMONSTRATION.md` shows three experiments (healthy → broken → fixed) that prove the framework automatically catches regressions without hard-coded test cases, makes principled adoption decisions using statistical gates, and works for any pure function with testable invariants.
 - **Minimal Demo** (`demo_project/`): A concise script that runs the same evaluation logic programmatically.
 It is ideal for teams who want to experiment in a notebook, wire Metamorphic Guard into existing automation, or share a lightweight proof-of-concept with stakeholders.

 Together these examples highlight how the project supports the broader IT community: they provide reproducible workflows, confidence intervals that quantify risk, and machine-readable reports that serve as proof when auditing model or algorithm upgrades.